usr176/hello_w/README.md

 I discovered Gravity.

 The quick brown fox jumps over the lazy dog.\
-The purpose of this edit is to test things out and see if they work.
+The purpose of this edit is to test things and see if they work.

 :]